Thumbprint Cookies With Jam

 These quick and easy thumbprint cookies are to die for once filled with tart jam!
 The sweetness of the dough plus the tanginess of jam just makes for a good match.
 They’re also a great treat for egg-free friends!

-Thumbprint cookies go by other names such as Jam Drop Cookies or Hallongrotta (meaning raspberry cave), so it can get confusing!
-These are simply delightful cookies filled with jam.
-Cookies filled with jam are my f a v o r i t e type of cookie; I just love jam with sweets.
+Thumbprint cookies go by other names such as Jam Drop Cookies or cave cookies or Hallongrotta (meaning raspberry cave), so it can get confusing!
+This is a delightful jam filled cookies recipe, and cookies filled with jam are my favorite type of cookie!
 Even though most of the time they are jam thumbprint cookies, you can also fill this thumbprint cookie recipe with chocolate ganache, dulce de leche, and fruit curds!
+Also, Santa certainly loves Christmas thumbprint cookies.

 The Origin of Thumbprint Cookies